Seville by Bike: The Ultimate Guide to Cycling Around

 Do you agree that Real Maestranza is the most beautiful bullring in Spain?
 Photo credit: Shai Pal

-Stop two: Torre del Oro
+Stop 2: Torre del Oro

 Don’t bike too fast or you’ll speed past all the lovely monuments in Seville.
-Photo credit: JP Files
+Photo credit:

-Stop three: Palacio San Telmo
+Stop 3: Palacio San Telmo

 Palacio San Telmo in Seville, Spain.